 Start with a Bold Statement

 Make a strong, assertive statement that challenges conventional wisdom or expresses a controversial opinion.
 A bold statement can be an effective way to grab the reader's attention and establish your voice.
-For example, if you're writing about your passion for innovation, you might start with the statement, "The only way to solve the world's biggest problems is to challenge the status quo."
+As an example, if you're writing about your passion for innovation, you might start with the statement, "The only way to solve the world's biggest problems is to challenge the status quo."

 FAQ